Gluten-Free, Dairy-Free, Refined Sugar-Free Chewy Granola Bars

 Hi Shirley,

 I just wanted to let you know that my family LOVES LOVES LOVES these bars!
 I cannot tell you how many hundreds of times I have made these for my husband and four kids.
-I started making several dry ingredient bags of these up because we go through the so quickly.
+I started making several dry ingredient bags of these up because we go through the so quickly. π My kids love them for snacks paired with a piece of fruit.
+Anyways, I just wanted to thank you for posting.
+I hope you don’t mind, but I post it on my blog as well as shared it with my friends on FB.

 Kelly

 Hey Kelly–Thanks so much for the fabulous feedback!
-It really starts my day out on the right note for sure!
+It really starts my day out on the right note for sure! π Great idea on having bags of the “mix” ready to go. π

 I also greatly appreciate that you shared your photos and linked back to me in your post, but didn’t share the recipe on your blog since it’s copyrighted.
 I just LOVE that you are spreading the word on this recipe all over, but linking back to gfe!

 Have a great weekend, Kelly!
-Mr. GFE loves these bars, too, so I guess it’s time to make some more when we get home from vacation.
+Mr. GFE loves these bars, too, so I guess it’s time to make some more when we get home from vacation. π xo,

 Shirley

 AMAZING!!
 I made these today and the kids loved them.
 Yay!
 Thank you for this recipe!
 It will be nice to have “granola” bars back into the mix of snacks ready for a quick grab.
-Time to go make a bigger batch & wrap them up!!!
+Time to go make a bigger batch & wrap them up!!! π

-I’m so, so glad that you and your family had such a great experience with these granola bars; they’re one of my faves.
+Hi Bernadette–Welcome to gfe! π I’m so, so glad that you and your family had such a great experience with these granola bars; they’re one of my faves.
 Thanks so much for taking the time to comment—enjoy!

 Shirley